v0.2.0 · Mac & Windows · MIT license

 Up and running in under a minute.

-Grab the prebuilt app as a ZIP for Apple Silicon — or scan the QR code to jump straight to the release.
+Grab the prebuilt app as a ZIP for macOS (Apple Silicon) or Windows (x64) — or scan the QR code to jump straight to the release.
 No Xcode, no terminal.

 1. 01